Katherinedsc/Portfolio/README.txt

 **Introduction**

 Welcome to my portfolio!
-I am a data analyst with expertise in data visualization and predictive modeling.
+I am a data analyst with expertise in data visualization and programming.
 This portfolio showcases my work in various data-driven projects that I have completed using Tableau, Python, R, and other tools.

 Projects